sz-piotr/iterable-sequence/README.md

 function repeatValue<T>(value: T, times?: number): Sequence<T>
 ```

-`repeatValue` is similar to `repeat` but it treats it first argument as a single value.
-The second argument controls how many times the value is repeated.
-If you omit the argument it defaults to `Infinity`.
+Return a Sequence consisting of the supplied value repeated the specified number of times.

+Arguments:
+* **value** A value to repeat.
+* **times** The number of times the value is repeated.
+Defaults to Infinity.

 Example: